bunkahle/Transcrypt-Examples/dom/document_properties.rst

 		text = text + "The title of this document is: " + document.title + "<br>\n"
 		document.getElementById('info').innerHTML = text

-Quite python-like you can easily document with its different properties: anchors, body, embeds, forms, images, links, scripts, title etc. You can try this code with the following html for it: `01a_doc_objects.html <01a_doc_objects.html>`_: ::
+Quite python-like you can easily access the document with its different properties: anchors, body, embeds, forms, images, links, scripts, title etc. You can try this code with the following html for it: `01a_doc_objects.html <01a_doc_objects.html>`_: ::